 On May 13, 1999, we signed an agreement with Charter Communications, Inc. under which Charter Communications agreed to purchase our company and assume or repay our outstanding debt.
 The acquisition by Charter Communications requires many regulatory approvals.
 We expect to consummate this transaction in the fourth quarter of 1999, subject to obtaining the required regulatory approvals.
 There can be no assurance, however, whether or when this acquisition will occur.
 The acquisition, if completed, will give rise to an obligation to make an offer to purchase the notes to be issued in this exchange offer at 101% of their accreted value.
-For more information on the provisions of the indenture governing this change of control offer, see "Description of the Notes--Repurchase at the Option of Holders--Change of Control."
-No change of control offer is being made hereby.
-If the transaction with Charter Communications is completed, the issuers will be obligated to provide you with information regarding the change of control offer as required by the indenture and applicable law.
+For more information on this offer, see "Description of the Notes--Repurchase at the Option of Holders--Change of Control."